At least four dead after tour bus crashes in Utah, police say

 Breaking News Emails

-At least four people died when a tour bus crashed Friday afternoon near Bryce Canyon, the Utah Highway Patrol said in a tweet.
+At least four people died when a tour bus crashed Friday near Bryce Canyon National Park in Utah, the Utah Highway Patrol said in a tweet.

+The crash occurred on state route 12 at around 11:30 a.m. local time, about 3.5 miles west of the park, according to authorities and the park.

-The crash occurred on state route 12 shortly after noon.
-The highway patrol said there are "multiple critical injuries" and asked travelers to avoid the area.
+The highway patrol told NBC News that anywhere from a dozen to 15 people were critically injured in the crash.
+The agency in a tweet and asked travelers to avoid the area.

 "Multiple air ambulances and rescue crews have been dispatched," the agency said in a post on Twitter, adding that state route 12 is closed as authorities investigate the crash.